 Mausoleums Notre-Dame and St-François.

-In order to meet the needs of the clientele and deal with an increasingly competitive sector, Notre-Dame-des-Neiges has expanded its offer, which today allows families to have a complete funeral service in the same location.
+In order to meet the needs of the clientele and deal with an increasingly competitive sector, Notre-Dame-des-Neiges has expanded its offer, which today allows families to have a complete funeral service.
 Burials in the ground, mausoleum crypts, funeral masses and commemorative masses, prearrangements ...
 The full range of products and services allows families to simplify burial procedures during a difficult time.